 Student Disability Services (SDS) established Delta Alpha Pi Gamma Omicron Chapter, a national honor society open to undergraduate and graduate students with disabilities in 2014.
 The organization is now accepting applications.
-If you are interested in this opportunity and meet the requirements below, please complete application for membership.
-Completed applications received by Tuesday, February 28, 2017 will be given full consideration for membership.
-Please note that the initiation ceremony is scheduled for April 11, 2017.
+If you are interested in this opportunity and meet the requirements below, please complete the application for membership.
+Completed applications received by January 31, 2021, will be given full consideration for membership.
+The induction ceremony will be held during the spring 2021 semester.

 Further, the student organization has set an initiation fee of $30.
 Please make your checks payable to DAPi UTK Chapter.
 Checks should be delivered to “Student Disability Services”, 100 Dunford Hall, Knoxville, TN 37996.
 If you have any questions or need additional information, please email email@example.com.

 Students initiated into Delta Alpha Pi International Honor Society must meet the following criteria.

 All students must:

 - Present with a documented disability and work with one of the staff members in Student Disability Services

 - Earned an overall Grade Point Average (GPA) of 3.10 on a 4.00 scale

 - Earned an overall Grade Point Average (GPA) of 3.30 on a 4.00 scale